Kevin Newsom: Early life and education

-Kevin Newsom was born in Birmingham, Alabama, to Susan and Michael Alan Newsom, an attorney.
+Kevin Newsom was born in Birmingham, Alabama, to Susan and Michael Alan Newsom.
+His father was an attorney.
 Newsom attended Homewood High School in Birmingham.
+Both of his parents had issues with alcoholism.

 In 1994, Newsom received a Bachelor of Arts, summa cum laude, from Samford University, graduating first in his class.
-In 1997, he graduated from Harvard Law School with a Juris Doctor, magna cum laude, where he was Articles Editor of the Harvard Law Review.
+In 1997, he graduated from Harvard Law School with a Juris Doctor, magna cum laude, where he was an articles editor of the Harvard Law Review.

 Career

-After graduation, Newsom served as a law clerk to Judge Diarmuid O'Scannlain of the United States Court of Appeals for the Ninth Circuit.
-He then clerked for Justice David Souter of the Supreme Court of the United States from 1998 to 1999.
+After graduation, Newsom served as a law clerk to Judge Diarmuid O'Scannlain of the United States Court of Appeals for the Ninth Circuit from 1998 to 1999.
+He then clerked for Justice David Souter of the Supreme Court of the United States from 1997 to 1998.

 Between and after his clerkships, he worked for Covington & Burling in Washington, D.C.
 In December 2003, he was appointed the State of Alabama's second Solicitor General, replacing Nathan A. Forrester, and served for three and a half years under state Attorneys General William H. Pryor Jr. and Troy King.
 While serving as Solicitor General, Newsom argued 18 cases, including 3 before the United States Supreme Court.
-Afterwards, Newsom was a partner at Bradley Arant Boult Cummings LLP in Birmingham, where his practice focused on appellate litigation.
+Afterwards, Newsom was a partner at Bradley Arant Boult Cummings LLP in Birmingham, where his practice focused on appellate law.

 Newsom serves on the Board of Overseers of Samford University.
 He is a member of the Federalist Society and the American Law Institute.

 Federal judicial service

-On May 8, 2017, President Donald Trump nominated Newsom to a seat on the United States Court of Appeals for the Eleventh Circuit vacated by Judge Joel F. Dubina, who assumed senior status on October 26, 2013.
+On May 8, 2017, President Donald Trump nominated Newsom to a seat on the United States Court of Appeals for the Eleventh Circuit vacated by Judge Joel Fredrick Dubina, who assumed senior status on October 26, 2013.
 A hearing on his nomination before the Senate Judiciary Committee took place on June 14, 2017.
 On July 13, 2017, his nomination was reported out of committee by a 18–2 vote.
 On July 31, 2017, the United States Senate invoked cloture on his nomination by a 68–26 vote.
 On August 1, 2017, his nomination was confirmed by a 66–31 vote.
 He received his judicial commission on August 2, 2017.